-Date: Saturday 12th September 2015
+Date: Saturday 15th September 2018

 by PayPal to email@example.com

-Please ensure that you pay any charges yourself, and that the club will receive the full fee.
+If using PayPal, please ensure that you pay any charges yourself, and that the club will receive the full fee.

 Download Entry Form: New Entry Forms and post or e-mail to David at the above address.

-CI Licence or 1-day Licence required for €5.
+CI Licence, or 1-day Licence required.

 Start Point: Bray Wheelers Clubhouse, Bray, Co Wicklow